OlivierChirouze/zef-presentation/README.md

 - presenter can make one or the other frame reduced

 ## TODO
-- svg: set style for each branch
+- [ ] script modifying svg: make each commit clickable?
-- add a masking layer in the svg image
+- [ ] mermaid: set style for each branch
-- in svg: make clickable
+- [ ] inkscape: add a masking layer in the svg image to hide everything except the time branch at the beginning